 California has some strict and complex weapons laws that go beyond mere gun possession and detail everything from switchblades to pepper spray use.
-In fact, while stun gun laws in California allow most people to own these weapons, there are situations where they are not.
-Since people commonly ask criminal lawyers if stun guns are legal in our state, Peter Liss put together this article to help you avoid weapons charges.
+In fact, while the state’s stun gun laws allow most people to own these weapons, there are situations where they are not.
+Here’s what you should know in order to help you avoid weapons charges.

-What’s Covered by Stun Gun Laws in California
+California Stun Gun Laws

-The good news is that stun guns are legal for most people and no permit is necessary.
+The good news is that stun guns are legal for most people to possess and carry and no permit is necessary.
 The reason for such liberal possession laws is that these weapons are non-lethal and an effective means of self-defense.
 However, you might want to speak to a defense attorney if you aren’t sure whether you can legally carry one in a given situation as the devices are not legal for everyone to carry and there are certain locations where no one but law enforcement officials are allowed to possess them.

-Not Everyone Can Possess a Stun Gun
+Not Everyone Can Possess Stun Guns

 Additionally, it is also a crime to carry a stun gun in certain locations, including the secure area of an airport, state and local government buildings, public school grounds and places where public meetings are held.
 It is easy to understand how a person could be carrying a stun gun and forget to put it down to visit one of these locations, so if you are charged with carrying a stun gun in a restricted location, an attorney may be able to have the charges against you dropped.

-If you have any questions about taser laws in California, please call violent crimes lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024.
+If you have any questions about stun gun and taser laws in California, please call violent crimes lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024.

 Creative Commons Image by Yamashita Yohei